jannschu/traefik-maintenance-plugin/README.md

 ## Parameters

 - `endpoint` (required): URL to check maintenance status
-- `cacheDurationInSeconds` (optional): How long to cache maintenance status, specified in seconds.
+- `cacheDurationInSeconds` (optional): How often the background process refreshes maintenance status, specified in seconds.
 Default is 10.
 - `requestTimeoutInSeconds` (optional): Timeout for API requests in seconds.
 Default is 5.
 - `skipPrefixes` (optional): List of URL path prefixes that should bypass maintenance checks, useful for admin interfaces.
 Default is empty list.
 - `maintenanceStatusCode` (optional): HTTP status code to return when in maintenance mode.
 Default is 512 (Service Unavailable).